kach/nearley/README.md

 ## Introduction

-nearley compiles grammar definitions from a simple syntax resembling [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form) to a JS representation.
+The nearley *compiler* converts grammar definitions from a simple [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form)-based syntax to a small JS module.
+You can use that module to construct a nearley *parser*, which parses input strings.
-You pass that representation to the nearley's tiny runtime, feed it data, and get the results.

-nearley uses the Earley parsing algorithm with Joop Leo's optimizations to parse complex data structures easily.
-Thanks to this algorithm, nearley can parse what other JavaScript parsers cannot.
-It can handle *any* grammar you can define in BNF.
-In fact, the nearley syntax is written in *itself* (this is called bootstrapping).
+nearley uses the Earley parsing algorithm with Joop Leo's optimizations to parse complex languages efficiently.
+In fact, nearley can often parse what other JavaScript parsers simply cannot! nearley can handle *any* grammar you can define in BNF.

 PEGjs and Jison are recursive-descent based, and so they will choke on a lot of grammars, in particular [left recursive